GuilinDev/peerReviewAlgo/bq.md

 **Result:**

-When I was building the network monitoring system through Kafka and Kerberos, I was asked to create rules for monitoring all the processes in the system.
-I have my initial plan to track the unique value of process names based on different sensors.
+When I was building the network monitoring system through Prometheus at Zxxxx, I was asked to create rules for monitoring all the processes and store time series data in the system.

+I have my initial plan to track the unique value of process names based on different data sources including web crawlers and some together with some 3rd party sources.

-But I don’t quite understand the behavior of system metrics (Delays, Throughtput, Errors, Satuations), so I discussed with my leader, and she disagreed with plan.
-Actually we want to see the alert when the events in the system are down, or nearly down.
-What we really care about is the count of processes.
-We want to alert when there is a significant drop in process numbers.
-So, after that I changed my design and everyone is happy.
+But I don’t quite understand the behavior of system metrics (Latency, Throughtput, Errors, Satuations), so I discussed with my leader, and she disagreed with plan.

+Actually we want to see is not only alerting, but also to analyze stored data online, especially when the events in the system are down, or nearly down.
+What we really care about is the OLAP.
+And devops team can make decisions based on those analysis.

+So, I changed my design, instead of Prometheus, I used influxDB, which is more suitable for 3rd party data integration and online analysis. - ** Be right, a lot/ dive deeply/Invent and simplify**.

 ### 5. Learn and Be Curious 好奇求知 ***